-- Highly connected stations in communities where people work, live, play and learn - An accommodating environment in which to wait - Frequent services that are faster and more convenient to use than private vehicle - A reliable service that recovers quickly from disruption - Easy payment options make for a seamless travel experience - Infrastructure and safety systems in place to enable transport - Happy customers using rail as preferred transport from the north.
+- Highly connected stations in communities where people work, live, play and learn - An accommodating environment in which to wait for services - Frequent services that are faster and more convenient to use than private vehicle - A reliable service that recovers quickly from disruption - Easy payment options make for a seamless travel experience - Infrastructure and safety systems in place to enable reliable services.

-5.4 Reduce public transport emissions by decarbonising the fleet
+5.4 Whakaitia ngā puha waka whenua tūmatanui mā te aukatihaukino i ngā waka Reduce public transport emissions by decarbonising the fleet

 Public transport is crucial to ensuring access to economic and social opportunities for individuals and communities in the Wellington region.
 The role of public transport is also key to reducing carbon emissions by getting people out of their cars.
-With public transport contributing approximately 3% of our regional land transport related emissions, a move to a zero carbon emission fleet and the development of a more efficient and reliable public transport network will help us achieve our sustainability goals and contribute to Regional Land Transport Plan 2021 target of a 30% reduction in carbon emissions from transport by 2030.
+With public transport contributing approximately 3% of our regional land transport related emissions, a move to a zero carbon emission fleet and the development of a more efficient and reliable public transport network will help us achieve our sustainability goals and contribute to the Regional Land Transport Plan 2021 target of a 35% reduction in carbon emissions from transport by 2030.

-On 21 August 2019, Greater Wellington agreed to a series of greenhouse gas (carbon) reduction targets for all operations and areas of direct influence:
+On 21 August 2019, Greater Wellington agreed to a series of carbon emission reduction targets for all operations and areas of direct influence: